Spring Garden Revival

 Understanding Thatch Buildup in Berwyn’s Heavy Clay Soils

 Berwyn’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soils, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that limits microbial activity.
-The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions.
-Illinois’ humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further challenge thatch breakdown.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, Berwyn’s clay soils compound drainage issues, restrict air movement to roots, and create favorable conditions for fungal diseases common in the region.
-Key indicators that dethatching is needed include:
+These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and exhibit alkaline pH values between 7.0 and 8.5.
+Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to persistent thatch accumulation.
+Illinois’ humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further stress the soil.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound, including:

 • Thinning turf despite fertilization